DavithCH/sigma-online-formation/README.md

 > -   run command `php artisan migrate:fresh --seed` to inject migrate all seed to database

+> -   run `php artisan storage:link` to save image on storage and use it

 > -   run `php artisan serve` to start the servers